With respect to hydroelectric projects, FERC safeguards the environment by:

 - Ensuring that all license applicants perform the necessary studies to base an informed decision on the project.

 - Issuing draft Environmental Assessments (EAs) or draft Environmental Documents for comment.
 FERC makes electronic copies of the draft and final EISs available to the public.
-A limited number of paper copies are also available from the Public Reference Room (call toll-free 1-866-208-3676).

 - Incorporating license requirements designed to reduce environmental impacts.